jimmo/ncss-embedded/chapters/N-pwm.md

 ![LED current](http://mathurl.com/y8vbxndb.png)

 If the pin voltage decreases, then the current will decrease correspondingly, which will lower the brightness of the LED.
-Unfortunately, most microcontrollers do not have a way to set a pin voltage to anything other than *low* (0V) and *high* (often 3.3V or 5V).
-Some microcontrollers may have a device called a "Digital to Analog Converter" (DAC), but typically this will only be connected to one or two pins.
+Unfortunately, most microcontrollers do not have a way to set a pin voltage to anything other than *digital low* (0V) and *digital high* (often 3.3V or 5V), whereas we'd need some way to set an *analog voltage*.
+Some microcontrollers may have a device called a "Digital to Analog Converter" (DAC), but typically this will only be connected to one or two pins, and the micro:bit does not have one.

 Instead, we use a different technique.
 If we turn the LED on and off very quickly, then our eye will perceive this as reduced brightness.
 This also works well for controlling the speed of devices like motors.